Board of Directors Bios - Families USA Skip to Main Content

 Rushika Fernandopulle is a practicing physician and national leader in healthcare delivery reform.
 He most recently served as Chief Innovation Officer of One Medical, a leading Advanced Primary Care company based in San Francisco, CA. Before this, he was co-founder and CEO of Iora Health, was the first Executive Director of the Harvard Interfaculty Program for Health Systems Improvement, and Managing Director of the Clinical Initiatives Center at the Advisory Board Company.
 He is a member of the Albert Schweitzer, Ashoka, Aspen, and Salzburg Global Fellowships, and is co-author or editor of several publications.
 He serves on the staff at the Massachusetts General Hospital, on the faculty of Harvard Medical School.
 He earned his A.B., M.D., and M.P.P. from Harvard University, and completed his clinical training at the University of Pennsylvania and the Massachusetts General Hospital.

 Dr. Fernandopulle is a returning Board Director and has been serving on the Board again since 2023.
-He is a member of the Program Committee and the Strategic Planning Committee.
+He is the Chair of the Program Committee and the Strategic Planning Committee.

 Latisha Latiker